Legal

 Disclaimer

 Treat every generated code as artwork that still needs a real proof.
 Before you print packaging, table cards, labels, signs or business cards, scan the exact exported file at the final size and then scan one physical sample.
-Glare, low contrast, quiet-zone cropping, textured paper, damaged labels and aggressive resizing can all turn a technically valid code into a poor scan.
+Glare, low contrast, quiet zone cropping, textured paper, damaged labels and aggressive resizing can all turn a technically valid code into a poor scan.

 QR codes